 Each of these listed crimes has a specific meaning.
 It is best to seek the advice of a federal criminal defense lawyer to learn more about how each crime is defined by this law.

 Prosecution, Time Limits, and Penalties

-Additionally, these cases carry the most severe penalties, including life imprisonment or the death penalty (only if the conduct resulted in the death of one or more victims).
+Convictions for charges of war crimes carry severe penalties.
+Examples of these penalties include life imprisonment or the death penalty (if the conduct resulted in the death of one or more victims).

 War Crimes: Related Resources

-You may not be charged with something as perilous as a war crimes violation, but you might be charged with a federal crime and will surely need legal assistance.
-While knowing the laws and what charges are being brought against you is half the battle, having a strong advocate on your side can make all the difference between an acquittal and conviction.
+While it is rare that anyone is charged with a violation of the War Crimes Act, every federal prosecution has serious implications.
+Against the backdrop of international humanitarian law, war crimes can be a complicated legal terrain to navigate.
+Knowing the laws and details of your charges is half the battle.
+But having a strong advocate on your side can make the difference between an acquittal and a conviction.
 Learn more about your legal options by contacting an experienced criminal defense attorney in your area today.